wleddy/jumpstat/www/templates/docs/doc_data.md

         * The assumption is that the bike was off network being serviced or recharged
     * **sighted** DATETIME: The datatime we first see the bike at this location.
     * **bonuses** TEXT: JSON text of any bonuses that Jump has offered on this bike at the time of sighting
+    * **vehicle_type** TEXT: The type of vehicle sighted.
+Currently only 'bike' but expect 'scooter' too.

 * **Trip** Table